adambard/learnxinyminutes-docs/c++.html.markdown

 // Fun stuff
 /////////////////////

-// Aspects of C++ that may be surprising to newcomers (and even some veterans):
+// Aspects of C++ that may be surprising to newcomers (and even some veterans).
+// This section is, unfortunately, wildly incomplete; C++ is one of the easiest
+// languages with which to shoot yourself in the foot.

 // You can override private methods! class Foo {